Disney is full of hidden gems, and one of our favorites is the Behind the Seeds tour at Epcot.

 The tour lasts about an hour, so including check-in time (you check in 15 minutes before the start of the tour) and time to hit the bathroom after you’re done, you’ll want to set aside about 90 minutes.

-The price of the tour is $25 for adults and $20 for children (ages 3-9), which in the world of Disney pricing is quite reasonable.
+The price of the tour is $35 per person, which in the world of Disney pricing is quite reasonable.

 The Behind the Seeds tour takes you into the greenhouses of The Land Pavilion and gets you up close and personal with everything that is grown there.